 You walk into your classroom and sit down.
 You say hello to your classmates and greet the two tutors.
 Unlike the other classes, (tutorials) regular seminars have multiple people guiding you.
 You open your book as one of them asks the opening question.

 The opening question is just that.
 While it is centered on an important theme or term, it is meant to be a starting place to open up the conversation.
 After a moment’s pause, you or a classmate responds, and then someone else, and then another person.
 Objections are raised, a passage is offered as evidence, serious thoughts pop into existence along with the occasional joke.
-The tutors come in occasionally: they will ask for clarification, or a new question, and comment on the passage at hand like the students.
+The tutors come in occasionally: they will ask for clarification, or bring in a new question, and comment on the passage at hand like the students.
 They are not there to rule, but to guide.

 It’s an uplifting and surprisingly relaxed experience, and the best thing to do is give your ideas time to process and work well with the conversation – listen as much as you speak.
 Hot beverages and handwork like knitting are also recommended for staying relaxed and not fidgety.